Closing a Privately Owned Business

 • The best way to achieve this is to make a Capital Distribution within three years of ceasing to trade, thus attracting Entrepreneurs’ Relief (currently 10%) on the net gain on closure.

 • To qualify for Entrepreneurs Relief, your company must have traded for at least 12 months prior, and you as owner must own more than 5% of the share capital.

 • The Capital Distribution must be made through a formal liquidation, and you will need to appoint a Liquidator, pass a special resolution and a declaration of solvency.
 The costs of all this can be relatively high, as there will be liquidator’s fees, plus various official fees.

 • Once a liquidator is appointed, the Company itself will not carry on any further business (other than necessary to assist the liquidation) and all your powers and responsibilities as Director will cease, and pass to the liquidator.

 • The liquidation process is officially completed when, after the due process, the Liquidator calls a final General Meeting, where the account of the liquidation is presented, and in relation to which there are various official procedures, culminating in a formal advice to the registrar of Companies, and after a three month period, the company will be stuck off at Companies House, thus officially ceasing to exist.

-• With an MVL, the liquidator will when that liquidation process is complete, distribute the proceeds to you as shareholders.
-The distribution to shareholders is treated as a capital gain and not taxed as income / dividend, and Entrepreneurs Relief will reduce the tax rate down to 10% as opposed to 18%, provided the gains are less than £10 million.
+• With an MVL, when the liquidation process is complete the liquidator will distribute the proceeds to you as shareholders.
+The distribution to shareholders is treated as a capital gain and not taxed as income / dividend, and Entrepreneurs Relief will reduce the tax rate (currently to 10% as opposed to 18%), provided the gains are less than £10m.